rachelleflores/fashion_product_recommender/README.md

 1. **Planning**
    - Here is a link to the [Notion Task List](https://rachellef.notion.site/865707cd5fee401b9abb1c2fe50b8a1d?v=770abdde733044afba0b426f550495be)
 1. **Gather Data:**
-    - Web scraping has been performed to obtain men and women's product data from the smallable website:
+    - Web scraping has been performed to obtain men's and women's product data from the smallable website:
           a.
 Product Brand
           b.
 Brief Product Description
           c.
 Price